jeperez/spring-boot-elk-1/README.md

 # spring-boot-elk
+Spring Boot's Logging to ELK:
-Spring Boot + ELK with custom fields sending to Logstash:
+* custom fields sending to Logstash:
     * `serviceName` - name of service
     * `serviceVersion` - current version of service
     * `X-Request-ID` -  Request ID from HTTP Header (if missing - generate random UUID)
+* HTTP Request/Response logging

 ## How to run